Sect not Denomination

 My brothers and sisters in Christ,

-For a long time, I used the word, "sect" when referring to Protestant religious groups, not, "denomination."
+For a long time, I used the word, "sect" when referring to

 Why?
-Because 'denomination' implies equality.
+Because to my way of thinking, the term, 'denomination' in this context implies equality.

-For example, consider different 'denominations' of currency...
+For example, consider the different 'denominations' of currency...

-We will say that two $5 bills are equal to, or, as good as, a $10 bill, right?
+We will often say something like, "....Two $5 bills are equal to, or, as good as, a $10 bill," right?

-But non-Catholic denominations - or sects - are not equal to The Church, and they are not even the same when compared to each other.
+But non-Catholic denominations - or sects - are not equal to The Church, and they are not even the equal when compared to each other.
 To complicate matters, they often have the belief that one Christian religion is as good as another....as long as you're not Catholic.
-But if they believed it, there wouldn't be hundreds of different groups.
-So they don't seem to practice that belief, except where Catholics are concerned.

-Every church that came later (much later), however, is a concoction of men, and has divorced itself from some, or all, of Christs own commissions for both worship and salvation.
-This is the case with all Christian churches outside the Catholic Church.
-See the lead foto for just one example of this.
+Meanwhile, any church that came later (much later) is a concoction of men, and has divorced itself from some, or all, of Christs own commissions for both worship and salvation.

-Regardless of what they say, their often violent opinions about this, or what they call themselves, they are not within the Church that Christ, himself, inititated.
-They cannot trace their own origins further back than the early 1500's - and many far later than that.
-They try to make this look like that is when Christianity REALLY began, but each is following their own version of what they think God wanted.
-This makes them many things, not the least of which is willfully separated.... but not equal.
+Regardless of what they say, thet're often violent opinions about this, or whatever they may call themselves, they are not within the Church that Christ, himself, set into motion.
+They cannot trace their own origins further back than the early 1500's - and many came much later than that.

 A sect is a group that breaks away from a larger religious, philosophical, or ideological body and follows its own distinctive beliefs or practices.
 It often claims to preserve the “true” form of religion or worship, seeing itself as more faithful or pure than whatever group it came from.